BYU-CS-Discord/CSBot/README.md

 ### Setting up Docker

-Now you are ready to set up your development environment.
-Set up Docker by running the following command:
+> **Highly Recommended!**
+>
+> If you are using [Visual Studio Code](https://code.visualstudio.com/), you can use the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, which will run the whole project in the Docker container.
+If you choose to do so, you can ignore every Docker instruction after this.
+Very nifty!

+If you wish to run the project in Docker, use the following command before continuing:

 ```sh
 $ npm run docker